hmishfaq/LMC-LSVI/README.md

 # Adam LMCDQN

-This is the official implementation of *Adam LMCDQN* algorithm, introduced in our paper [Provable and Practical: Efficient Exploration in Reinforcement Learning via Langevin Monte Carlo](https://arxiv.org/abs/2305.18246).
+This is the official implementation of *Adam LMCDQN* algorithm, introduced in our ICLR 2024 paper [Provable and Practical: Efficient Exploration in Reinforcement Learning via Langevin Monte Carlo](https://arxiv.org/abs/2305.18246).

 ## Installation